Getting started with MiRoCloud¶

 Make note of the timer that says "The session will expire in N minutes".

-The simulator will shut down after 15 minutes of inactivity, so if you want to keep it running make sure to periodically do some action (e.g. press the clap
+The simulator will shut down after 15 minutes of inactivity, so if you want to keep it running make sure to do some action periodically (e.g. pressing the clap

 button)